Giving back to the community

 If you want more information about puppy raising please visit www.guidedogs.com

-Turkey's and Koolaid’s adoption fee includes two rounds of puppy vaccines, a microchip, multiple rounds of dewormer, neuter surgery between 6 months to 1 year old and flea/tick/heartworm prevention.
-It also includes a free wellness exam at one of our partner veterinary clinics.
+Waylon is fully vaccinated, dewormer, microchipped, and current on flea/tick/heartworm prevention.
+His adoption fee includes his neuter surgery at our partner vet clinic in Milwaukie, Oregon between 6 months to 1 year of age.
+It also includes a free wellness exam at one of our partner veterinary clinics in Oregon City, Milwaukie, Portland, or Tualatin.